H3rm1nat0r/nemo_library/README.md

 # configuration

-please create a file "nemo_library_config.ini".
+please create a file "config.ini".
 This is an example for the content:
 ```
 [nemo_library]
 nemo_url = https://enter.nemo-ai.com